Sign up today

 Commercial Programming Restriction

-Commercial Programming is strictly prohibited on all DOM outlets (Web, Radio, and TV).
+Commercial Programming is strictly prohibited on DOM Radio.
 As noted above, programs may not contain solicitation, advertising, bartering or promotion of commercial products, services or transactions.
 Programs may not contain commercial telephone numbers or websites anywhere within the program except as noted below under "Program Credits for Contribution of Goods and Services," nor may programs contain information about purchasing a product or service.

 Material concerning lottery information, gift enterprise, or similar scheme; Unlawful use of material requiring union residual, or other payment including but not limited to talent and crew; Unlawful use of material that is copyrighted or subject to ownership or royalty rights, right of publicity, or other payment.

 DENVER OPEN MEDIA recognizes the commercial nature of non-original record and Film Company produced programming, including music videos and film trailers.
-In order to prevent the promotion of commercial products on the public access channel, programs containing more than 50% of such material are prohibited.
+In order to prevent the promotion of commercial products, programs containing more than 50% of such material are prohibited.

 (Commercial program providers are encouraged to contact their local cable company regarding "leased access" and "commercial use" cable channels.
 In Denver, these channels are administered by Comcast; these channels are not affiliated with DENVER OPEN MEDIA.)